Prosopocoilus antilope

-Prosopocoilus antilope is a species of beetles of the family Lucanidae.
+Prosopocoilus antilopus is a species of beetles of the family Lucanidae.

 Description

-Prosopocoilus antilope can reach a length of about 23–47 mm in males, of about 21–27 mm in females.
+Prosopocoilus antilopus can reach a length of about 23–47 mm in males, of about 21–27 mm in females.

 Distribution

 This species occurs in Benin, Cameroon, Central African Republic, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Ghana, Guinea, Ivory Coast, Liberia, Republic of the Congo, Rwanda, Senegal, Sierra Leone and Tanzania.